Glossary

 Password

-A string of characters (letters, numbers, and other symbols) used to authenticate an identity or to verify access authorization.
+A string of characters (letters, numbers, and other symbols) is used to authenticate an identity or to verify access authorization.

 Password Spray

-Password spraying is a type of brute force attack.
+Password spraying is a type of brute-force attack.
 In this attack, an attacker will brute force logins based on a list of usernames with default passwords on the application.
-For example, an attacker will use one password (say, Secure@123) against many dierent accounts on the application to avoid account lockouts that would normally occur when brute forcing a single account with many passwords.
-This attack can be found commonly where the application or admin sets a default password for the new users.
+For example, an attacker will use one password (say, Secure@123) against many different accounts on the application to avoid account lockouts that would normally occur when brute forcing a single account with many passwords.

 Passwordless Authentication